Karim Shariff is the Vice Chairman of Teneo Capital in Dubai.

 In 2005, Mr. Shariff established the Saffron Scholarship Fund, a permanently endowed scholarship fund at Amherst College, whose aim is to improve the access, depth, breadth, and quality of education afforded to Indian students while encouraging them at the outset to return with that newfound knowledge to India and to make an impact.

 In November, 2008, Mr. Shariff was held captive for 44 hours at The Oberoi in Mumbai during that city’s terrorist attacks; he was miraculously and daringly rescued by Indian paramilitary troops.
 He then spent some time thinking about his experiences in India and the Middle East and the misunderstandings that persist.
-Six months later, Mr. Shariff founded Majlis Investment Management, (Majlis means assembly) whose focus is identifying and developing multi-strategy, multi-asset class global investment opportunities alongside substantial private clients across the Middle East, East Africa, and the Sub-Continent.
-The firm’s philosophy is rooted in the belief that regional investors should benefit from access to sophisticated investment approaches that are customized to their preferences.
+Six months later, Mr. Shariff founded Majlis Investment Management, whose focus is identifying and developing multi-strategy, multi-asset class global investment opportunities alongside substantial private clients across the Middle East, East Africa, and the Sub-Continent.